nobin-codes/Dev-stack-2026-PH-b14-Assignment-05/README.md

   onAdd={handleAddToStack}
 />

-Here, the parent sends technology, isAdded, and onAdd to the TechnologyCard child component.

-A child can communicate with its parent by using a callback function received through props.
+The child sends something back to the parent by calling the callback function received through props.

-For example:
+Example:

 onAdd(technology);

-When the child calls onAdd, the function from the parent runs.
+This calls the handleAddToStack function in the parent component.

-Project Structure<br>
-src/
-├── components/
-│   ├── Navbar.tsx
-│   ├── Hero.tsx
-│   ├── TechnologySection.tsx
-│   ├── TechnologyCard.tsx
-│   ├── YourStack.tsx
-│   └── Footer.tsx
-│
-├── data/
-│   └── technologies.json
-│
-├── types/
-│   └── technology.ts
-│
-├── App.tsx
-├── index.css
-└── main.tsx
-How to Run the Project

-Install the dependencies:

-npm install

-Start the development server:

-npm run dev

-Then open the local URL provided by Vite in your browser.

-Author

-Dev Stack — React + TypeScript Project<br>
-(Nobin)